amitgoswami1027/CognitiveTechnology/Project01/README.md

 ## COGNITIVE TECHNOLOGY- SOAR
-### PROJECT01
+### PROJECT01- Sibmission
-#### STEP01:Download the below code from the course repo and place it in your SOAR/Bin folder.
+#### Download the below code from the course repo and place it in your SOAR/Bin folder.
 You can load it in by typing
 source project1.SOAR' in your Soar debugger.

 Within the file you find two '#TODO' comments, representing the two rules that you will need to write.
 It is required that the